Kjm489/Kjm489.github.io/FAQ.md

 Yes, we offer a partial refund within 7 days of payment.
 If a refund is requested within this period, clients receive 80% of the fee paid, with 20% retained as a non-refundable fee.
 After 7 days, no refunds will be issued and no unlimited edits past 7-days.

+Please Note: Services provided do not include a guarantee of quality.
+By making payment, the client agrees to the terms and acknowledges the FAQ summary outlined on our website.
+Terms and policies are subject to change at any time without prior notice.